 Why we need your information - We need your CID # - Social Security # - Hunter Safety # and Drivers License #, on file as an outfitter per DOW.
 Hunter Safety Education Card - Hunters born on or after January 1, 1949 must have completed an approves hunter education course or bow hunter education course ( for archery licenses only ) sanctioned by a state or province before applying for purchasing a license.
 Colorado honors hunter safety courses from other states and provinces.
 You must present an original hunter safety card when buying a license.
 You must carry your hunter education card when hunting unless you personally go to a DOW office and get verified by a DOW agent then there will be a ( V ) printed after your hunter safety card number on your license.

-Lost hunter safety cards - If you have lost your original hunter safety card you can print on off on-line.( Google it ) under copy of hunter safety education card in the state you took the course in.
+Lost hunter safety cards - If you have lost your original hunter safety card you can print one on-line.( Google it ) under copy of hunter safety education card in the state you took the course in.
 DOW considers the online copy an original.
 Some states won't print one out but will mail you a copy.
-There may or may not be a charge for this, it depends on your state.
+Depending on what state you live in there may or may not be a charge for your duplicate card.

 Getting Verified - ( If you get verified it means that you have been legally cleared with and by DOW and the word there will be a ( V ) printed on any licenses that you purchase after your hunter safety #, if you have that ( V ) printed on your license you will not have to carry your hunter safety card with you ) have your hunter safety card, drivers license and social security # with you and stop by any DOW office to get verified.
 Once verified it is good for a lifetime and well worth taking the time to do.
 Check your licenses to be sure you have a ( V ) printed on it before you leave the store you bought it from.
 Applying for tags on-line - Apply on-line if possible, less chance for error on paperwork.
 SEE ONLINE APPLYING INSTRUCTIONS PAGE FOR EASY TO FOLLOW INSTRUCTIONS.